Welcome to the GC Writing Center!

 Beyond our purview:

 Graduate writing consultants help students learn and implement writing strategies rather than “correcting” or copy-editing student writing.
-Consultants direct students to their program faculty for field-specific expertise, to Career Office advisers for job-material expertise, to the Teaching and Learning Center for teaching documents, and to the library for citation questions.
+Consultants direct students to the library for citation questions.